After upgrading, you should do a few more things to make Puppet 4 easier to maintain.

 /etc/puppetlabs/code), update your backup jobs to use the new locations.

-Delete the /etc/puppet directory on *nix systems
+/etc/puppet directory on *nix systems

 Avoid maintenance and configuration confusion by deleting the old